gnoose/datafeeds-shared/docs/hackathon_steps.md

 ## Test your scraper.

 1. Use the script `create_data_sources.py` to configure a meter in your dev setup to use your new datasource.
-Get the account oid from the hex id with `select oid from snapmeter_account where hex_id='5661eab691f1a2508278c01d`.
+Lookup the account oid in postgres with `select oid from snapmeter_account where hex_id='5661eab691f1a2508278c01d'`.
+This returns the meter data source oid you'll need to run the scraper.
 In the example below, we add `watauga-urjanet` to Snapmeter Account 999, Meter 4505071289158471.

     ```python scripts/create_data_sources.py 999 4505071289158471 watauga-urjanet city-of-watauga-demo```

-2. Run your scraper via the launch script: `python launch.py by-oid 1907085797026 2019-01-01 2019-12-31`.
+2. Run your scraper via the launch script: `python launch.py by-oid 29 2019-01-01 2019-12-31`.
+The oid is the meter data source oid; the dates are required but not used for Urjanet scrapers.
 This runs your scraper exactly the same way AWS batch will.
 If everything
 works, you should see something like this:
     ```
     /Users/jsthomas/.pyenv/versions/datafeeds/bin/python /Users/jsthomas/repos/datafeeds/launch.py by-oid 4 2019-08-01 2019-12-01